 Strategic and Geopolitical Dimensions

 Beyond the economic numbers, this trade deal carries important geopolitical weight.
 The United States and India have been strategic partners for years, cooperating on defense, counterterrorism, and technology initiatives.
 Strengthening economic ties through trade is a natural extension of this broader partnership.
-Leaders in both countries have emphasized that this deal enhances mutual trust and opens the door to future collaborations.

 Balancing Domestic Interests